vaadin/vaadin-gradle-plugin/README.md

 # Vaadin Gradle Plugin

-This is an experimental version of the official Vaadin Gradle Plugin for Vaadin 14 (Vaadin 15 is not supported at the moment, please see [#50](https://github.com/vaadin/vaadin-gradle-plugin/issues/50) for more details).
+This is an experimental version of the official Vaadin Gradle Plugin for Vaadin 14 and newer.
 The implementation is now mostly based on the similar Maven plugin.
 Compared to Maven plugin, there are the following limitations:

 * Vaadin 14 Compatibility mode is not supported